DMHCAIT/crm-frontend/UPDATED_LEADS_FIX_SUMMARY.md

 ## How the Fix Works

 ### Before Fix:

+**Updated Leads Filters:**
 1. User clicks "Updated Today"
 2. Backend receives filter correctly
 3. Queries `updated_at` column
-4. ❌ Column never changes, so no results match
+4. ❌ Column never changes, so shows ALL leads created today

+**User Activity Table:**
+1. Calculates leads updated by each user
+2. Filters by `updated_at >= todayStart`
+3. ❌ Since `updated_at = created_at`, shows ALL leads assigned to user created today
+4. ❌ Result: All date columns show same count (total leads in that time period)

 ### After Fix:

+**Updated Leads Filters:**
 1. User clicks "Updated Today"
 2. Backend receives filter correctly
 3. Queries `updated_at` column
 4. ✅ Column automatically updates on every lead modification
-5. ✅ Correct leads are returned
+5. ✅ Correct leads are returned (only those modified today)

+**User Activity Table:**
+1. Calculates leads updated by each user
+2. Filters by `updated_at >= todayStart`
+3. ✅ `updated_at` reflects actual modification time
+4. ✅ Result: Accurate counts showing actual activity
+   - Updated Today: Leads modified today only
+   - This Week: Leads modified this week only
+   - This Month: Leads modified this month only

 ## Implementation Steps